-Many of the newest video slots will have static paylines, which means you won’t be able to adjust how many are involved anyway; instead, you’ll be forced to play and gamble on all of them.
+Many of the newest video slots in online casinos will have static paylines, which means you won’t be able to adjust how many are involved anyway; instead, you’ll be forced to play and gamble on all of them.
 However, keep in mind the symbols would not pay if they fall on a payline that isn’t activated if you’re playing with limited payline slot machines.

 For you to win, all symbols must appear on effective paylines.
 Scatter Symbols and Bonus Symbols are normally the only exceptions to this rule.